uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 ## Exercise 1: Adding a callback

+Ensure that any work from last week is appropriately saved and that you have set your `IAP.cpp` and `IAP.h` files to the <a href="../../Code%20Exercises/Tutorial%201/">clean files provided</a>.

 To add a callback to the IAPproj template, we need to make changes in **both** the IAP.h file and in the IAP.cpp file.
 Let's deal with the IAP.cpp file first.

 1. Select the IAP.cpp file for editing